-Hotel Interior Retail Space(s) is space that can only be accessed through the hotel lobby, does not benefit from exterior retail exposure or signage, and is mainly used to provide additional hotel guest services and amenities, i.e. gift Shops, restaurants operated by a 3rd party, etc. Hotel Interior Retail Space is not considered to be ancillary space of the hotel.
-Any revenues and expenses generated from Hotel interior Retail Space are included in the Other Operated Department (Hotel Pro-Forma).
+• Hotel and Motel Interior Retail Space(s) is space that can only be accessed through the hotel lobby, does not benefit from exterior retail exposure or signage, and is mainly used to provide additional hotel guest services and amenities, i.e. Pantry Shops or Complimentary Breakfast Room operated by the hotel.

+Any Revenues and Expenses generated from Hotel interior Retail Space are included in the Other Operated Department (Hotel Pro-Forma).